drkPrince/tweet-to-image/README.md

 ![Chakra UI](https://img.shields.io/badge/Twitter-API-1DA1F2)

-[Check out the website](http://twipix.vercel.app).
+[Check out the website](http://twimage.vercel.app).
 If you like it, or find it useful in any way, drop a 🌟 at the repo.
 Why?
 Because it keeps a beginner moving forward 😄.

 ## What it does?
-Twipix is a simple web app made with **NextJS, Twitter API and Chakra UI** that converts your favourite tweets to an image.
+Twimage is a simple web app made with **NextJS, Twitter API and Chakra UI** that converts your favourite tweets to an image.
 You can choose between formats PNG, JPEG and SVG.

 ## Screenshots